-Just a hop, skip and a jump southeast of the Bahamas lay the incomparable Turks and Caicos.
+Just a hop, skip and a jump southeast Bahamas lay the incomparable Turks and Caicos.
 Comprised of eight islands and 40 small cays, there is a myriad of things to experience while on charter in this pristine area.

 Charter yachts migrate from the Florida coast to the Caribbean in the fall and back again in the spring.
 You can either join a yacht for a full “repositioning cruise”, or just join up with a yacht for a week in the Turks and Caicos.
 Or, if you are on charter in the lower Exumas, why not head on down a little further?